 9. MAP READING

 Even if you have a GPS device take a map with you as a backup.
 Electronic devices can lose charge, break or be lost too easily to be your sole source of navigation.
-Map-reading skills will put you in good stead for your trip and for future.
+Map-reading skills will put you in good stead for your trekking trip.